-The apple pie caramel apple is covered in caramel (obviously), with what seems like a white chocolate layer that’s sprinkled with cinnamon sugar.
+The apple pie caramel apple is covered in caramel (obviously), with a white chocolate layer that’s sprinkled with cinnamon sugar.
 It’s topped with two marshmallow ears and the bottom half is covered in graham cracker crumbs.

 I brought this one home to my family and wish I’d gotten more because they devoured it.
 The white chocolate layer was really thin and the sprinkled cinnamon sugar on top really gave it a nice flavor.
 It was so much better than the other options I tried (Jack Skellington and Poison Apple) and one I would actually buy again!

 Disneyland sugar cookies are always a safe bet, and I saw a variety of Halloween options available this year.
 The purple spiderweb cookie is always one of my favorites, but I’m sure the candy corn option is good too!